What is bonded leather?

 Bonded leather is almost like a laminate stuck together, this type of woven material can break down and when it does its very unsightly and causes bubbles to break and burst where the bonding / glues have broken down.

-When you examine bonded leather under a microscope you can see it’s true characteristics coming through and you can then tell it’s not real leather at all and is almost all plastic, the backing of bonded leather has this almost webbing type look to it under a microscope a very similar look to bi cast leather on the back.
+When you examine bonded under a microscope you can see it’s true characteristics coming through and you can then tell it’s not real leather at all and is almost all plastic, the backing of this has this almost webbing type look to it under a microscope a very similar look to bi cast leather on the back.

-Bonded leather is made in layers all bonded together as follows (this will differ from manufacturer to manufacturer) the exact recipes used are kept a trade secret but is something like the following.
+This form of fake leather is made in layers all glued together as follows (this will differ from manufacturer to manufacturer) the exact recipes used are kept a trade secret but is something like the following.

 35% poly cotton